runrig-coop/hedgerows/index.md

 like a bolt, catalyzing an array of ideas that had been swimming around my head over the last three days, finally snapping them into place.
-As I struggled to articulate all of it, I asked to read aloud some antiquated English folk poetry, which I'd been mulling over earlier in the day.
+As I struggled to articulate all of it, I asked to read aloud some antiquated English folk poetry, which I'd been mulling over earlier in the week.

 [^Genna]: https://openteam.community/genna-fudin-openteam-fellow-shares-reflections-thus-far/